 Focus on impressions

-Instead of paying by the click, you can pay by the number of times your ad is viewable shown, if your campaign is targeting just the Display Network.
+If your campaign is targeting just the Display Network, instead of paying by the click, you can pay by the number of times your ad is visibly shown.
 That's called cost-per-thousand viewable impressions (vCPM) bidding, since you pay for every 1,000 times your ad appears and is viewable.
 If you're mostly interested in getting your name or logo in front of lots of people, this is a smart option.
-Learn how ads are measured as viewable
+Learn how ads are measured as viewable.

 Viewable CPM bidding, like CPC manual bidding, lets you set bids at the ad group level, or for individual placements.